What Is Juneteenth Day & Why Do We Celebrate The Annual Holiday? Here’s What You Need To Know

 What is Juneteenth day and why do we celebrate it?

-Juneteenth, which is a mix of June and nineteenth, is an unofficial American holiday, but an official Texas holiday, which people across the US celebrate on June 19, each year.
+Juneteenth, which is a mix of June and nineteenth, is an official American holiday, which people across the US celebrate on June 19, each year.

 The holiday celebrates the same year in 1865 when slavery was abolished in the US, but a common misconception is that June 19 was the end of slavery.